GitauHarrison/notes/twilio_sendgrid/01_create_acccount.md

 Notice that you can use your email address as your username.
 Alternatively, you can uncheck the box "User email address as username" to provide your own username.

-In the event you fail to use the account for some time and it becomes rendered inactive, you will not be able to utilize the service.
+In the event you fail to use the account for some time and it becomes inactive, you will not be able to utilize the service.
 You will need to create another account.

 - If you created your first account using your email address as your username (name@email.com), then a new account can be created by providing a new username (name).
 - Uncheck the box "User email address as username"
 - You can use the same email address (name@email.com) when creating this new account.
 ![Create a new account again](/images/sendgrid/create_account/new_account_again.png)
-- You will be asked to provide moe details about your self
+- You will be asked to provide more details about your self
 ![About yourself](/images/sendgrid/create_account/your_info.png)
 - Once the details are sent, you will be asked to provide further information by contacting the [Support team](support@twilio.zendesk.com).
 ![Contact Support](/images/sendgrid/create_account/contact_support.png)